 They come from commercial buildings and office settings, markets, commercial streets, super bazaars, big markets, street markets, hotels, restaurants, and godowns.
 These centres generate a lot of paper wastes, plastics, waste foods, metals, glass pieces, cardboards, transporting tools, and other hazardous wastes

 This is probably the least managed waste.
 The waste generate includes scrapped steel material, broken bricks, and tiles, concrete, wires, pipes, wood, plastics, rubber, glass, etc.

-Most of the municipal waste is a garage, public wastes generated in the bus stations, wastes from parks, sludge, demolition wastes, toilet wastes and wastes from beaches, waste from water treatment plants, landscaping wastes, etc.
+Garage ( Greatest proportion of the municipal waste), public wastes generated in the bus stations, wastes from parks, sludge, demolition wastes, toilet wastes, wastes from beaches, waste from water treatment plants, landscaping wastes, etc.

 In the agriculture-dependent nations like India, the damage that agriculture costs is lethal.
 Agriculture is another important generator of wastes including dairy wastes, solid bottles, fertilizer and pesticide containers spoiled food, etc.